Henbury Meteorites Conservation Reserve

 Walk into an other-worldly landscape shaped by an meteor hitting the earth at Henbury Meteorites Conservation Reserve.

 Visitors can camp in a dedicated area with basic facilities, which is adjacent to the car park.
-Water and firewood are not supplied, and camping fees apply
+Camping fees apply and campsites must be booked online before you arrive.
+Water and firewood are not supplied.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.